zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 After the research project I worked on ended, I went to be an early engineer and designer at a very new tech company in NYC.
-In less than a year it had disollved.
+In less than a year it had dissolved.
 The saddest thing about is that I believe we were addressing an important need but produced a product that was less than the talent in the room.
 The quality of the final project wasn't there and it failed to address the business needs.
-There were many simple process that could have been put in place to reate an environment where we more intelligently reactited to buisness needs and createdd a more desierable product.
+There were many simple process that could have been put in place to create an environment where we more intelligently reacted to business needs and created a more desirable product.

 In a startup it is easy to get caught up in the race.
 We lacked the perspective to slow the hell down and ask what we were building.
 My